 1. Get a Contract

 Although it’s tempting to dive right into business, you should have a legally binding contract before sealing a deal.
-It makes good business sense, too.
+It makes good business sense, also estimates.

 The services you agree to provide, and the terms under which you will receive payments need to be in a legally binding contract.
 Putting anything in writing, even if it’s only “I’ll do this” and “then you’ll do that,” is better than having nothing.